 Employers may request a waiver from the mandate due to lack of automation, severe economic hardship, current exemption from the federal government, or other good cause.
-You can download the E-file and E-pay Mandate Waiver Request (DE 1245W) (PDF) (edd.ca.gov/pdf_pub_ctr/de1245w.pdf), order the waiver online at Forms (edd.ca.gov/forms), or contact the Taxpayer Assistance Center at 1-888-745-3886.
-Instructions and mailing address are on the waiver request form.
+Mandate waiver requests cannot be filed retroactively.
+You will receive an approval or denial letter from the EDD by mail.
+The approval letter will indicate the approval period.
+Upon the expiration of the approval period, you must start to electronically file and pay.
+If you are still unable to electronically file and pay, you must submit a new waiver request to avoid any non-compliance penalties.
+For more information, visit e-file and e-pay mandate and related noncompliance penalties (edd.ca.gov/EfileMandate).
+You can download the E-file and E-pay Mandate Waiver Request (DE 1245W) (PDF) (edd.ca.gov/pdf\pub\ctr/de1245w.pdf) or contact the Taxpayer Assistance Center at 1-888-745-3886.